A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Provides an overview of lipid and carbohydrate biochemistry, highlighting their importance in biological systems.
-Explain the roles of lipids and carbohydrates in energy storage, membrane structure, hormone synthesis, and cell signaling.
+This guide provides an overview of lipid and carbohydrate biochemistry, highlighting their importance in biological systems.
+It will explain the roles of lipids and carbohydrates in energy storage, membrane structure, hormone synthesis, and cell signaling.

 Basic Concepts